 Layla and her husband recently shared with our team a strange experience they had in a sales process at a local climbing gym and it got us thinking – how would we improve this sales process if we were that small business owner?

 Use our ClickUp affiliate link!
 Consultant Layla at ProcessDriven and her alter ego “Bro-la” walk you through the before and after of a potential revamping of a simple retail sales process.
-Together, we’ll Use our Make affiliate link! it just that much better by defining a sales process flowchart and adjusting a few small (but key!) steps.
+Together, we’ll make it just that much better by defining a sales process flowchart and adjusting a few small (but key!) steps.

 A Real-Life Sales Process Example